 5. Bending Branches Angler Classic

-Looking for an option with the features of a high-end angling paddle, but without the extra cost that usually comes with it?
-The Bending Branches Angler Classic has just that: With a fiberglass construction, adjustable shaft, measurement bar, and a hook to retrieve wayward lines, this is the perfect fishing paddle at the perfect price.
-Bending Branches also gives you options: Get added customization with a telescoping ferrule so you find the perfect feathering angle, or opt to save some money with the push-button ferrule.
+With a fiberglass construction, adjustable shaft, measurement bar, and a hook to retrieve wayward lines, this is the perfect fishing paddle at the perfect price.
+Bending Branches also gives you options.
+You can get added customization with a telescoping ferrule, so you find the perfect feathering angle, or opt to save some money with the push-button ferrule.

 6. Bending Branches Angler Rise